bentonelli/bentonelli.github.io/_posts/2020-04-02-example-content.md

   This site is a work in progress!
 </div>

-Stay tuned for more info soon on my current projects, etc.
+Stay tuned for info on my current projects, etc.